Somali19/Place-to-visit/README.md

 It is made using HTML, CSS , WebAR.

-This website provide AR/VR view of the places.
+This website provide VR view of the places.